jreynolds01/papermill_execution_azureml/readme.md

 # Goal

-The goal of this repository is to show how one can use the `papermill` module to run notebooks.
+The goal of this repository is to show how one can use the `papermill` module to run notebooks with [AzureML-SDK](https://docs.microsoft.com/en-us/python/api/overview/azure/ml/intro?view=azure-ml-py).

 ## Using this repository